Skip to content Skip to Chat

 Learning Reasons

-• Andragogy: Teaching adults centers learning on the necessary skills or knowledge to further personal and professional development.
+• Andragogy: Learning focuses on acquiring skills or knowledge necessary for personal and professional development.

 Learning Resources

-• Andragogy: Adults use their own experiences and the experiences of others to gain a better understanding of the curriculum at hand.
+• Andragogy: Adults rely on their own experiences and the experiences of others to deepen their understanding of the curriculum.

-• Pedagogy: Children are dependent on the teacher for all learning resources.
-The teacher’s role is to create and incorporate engaging methods for knowledge retention.
+• Pedagogy: Children depend on the teacher to provide all learning resources and create engaging methods for knowledge retention.

 Learning Focus

-• Pedagogy: Child learning is a subject-focused model with prescriptive curriculum.
+• Pedagogy: Learning is subject-centered, following a prescriptive curriculum.

 Motivation